 – “accessible to other systems”: data stored in the CDP can be used by other systems for analysis and to manage customer interactions.

 As we do not store data, we do not meet the definition of a CDP as defined by David.

-Nevertheless, its exciting to find someone setting up a site to bring everyone together, even if they are trying to solve the problem in the old fashion way – data integration instead of virtual integration that UnifiedVU brings to the market (the next evolution in integration).
+Nevertheless, its exciting to find someone setting up an initiative to bring like minded vendors together, even if they are trying to solve the problem in the old fashion way – data integration instead of virtual integration that UnifiedVU brings to the market (the next evolution in integration).